javigs82/java-akka-cash-operations/README.md

     - interest is being paid each 10 seconds
     - saving account is associated to a checking account, so payments will be deposit on the checking account.
     - all saving accounts are fixed deposit
+  - testing should cover at least 80% of source, but this only a quiz.

 ## Actor Architecture